chris-groves/CV/README.md

 ## Chris Groves

-A trainee Junior Developer at a top software development bootcamp.
-Have experience in training users of applications and data analysis.
+A Junior Developer and a August 2019 graduate of the Makers Academy software development bootcamp.

-Then a sentence about what you've achieved.
+Prior to attending the bootcamp, I taught staff in the National Probation Service how to get the best from the organisation's internal software and applications.
+My role as a Training Specialist (ICT) gave me a great insight into how staff interact with applications and sparked my curiosity as to how they are developed.
+Staff would often ask me if certain features could be implemented (questions which I could not answer), prompting me to investigate and ultimately chose a career in software development.

 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills